Prof. Dr. Konrad Rieck

 38106 Braunschweig, Germany

-I am a Professor of Computer Science at TU Braunschweig and currently the Dean of Studies of Computer Science.
-Since 2016 I am leading the Institute of System Security.
+I am a Professor of Computer Science at TU Braunschweig.
+Since 2016, I am leading the Institute of System Security.
 Before taking this position, I have been working at the University of Göttingen, Technische Universität Berlin, and Fraunhofer Institute FIRST.

 My research interests revolve around computer security and machine learning.
-My group is developing novel methods for detecting computer attacks, analyzing malicious software and discovering vulnerabilities in software.
+My group is developing novel methods for detecting computer attacks, analyzing malicious software and discovering security vulnerabilities.
 I am also interested in efficient algorithms for analyzing structured data, such as strings, trees, and graphs.

 Erdős number is 3 (Müller → Jagota → Erdős) and my Bacon number is ∞.
 I am a very distant academic relative of Carl Friedrich Gauß (see here), although this doesn't help when solving math problems.